Well hello there! How’s it going? Is everybody feeling bright and shiny on this fabulous Monday?

-We perused the market for a short while before making our way over to Pier 3 to stop at The Plant Café for a few fresh fruit smoothies.
+We perused the farmers market for a short while before making our way over to Pier 3 to stop at The Plant Café for a few fresh fruit smoothies.

-I was strong though and managed to make it through that trying time in my life.
+Thankfully I was strong and managed to make it through that trying time in my life.

 I ended up getting a Green Banana which has almond milk, almond butter, banana and kale.